angelawyman/javascript-review/5-arrays.md

 `var courses = [ "Korean", "Japanese", "Chinese" ]; `
 ```

-How to run through the array
+Example of how to run through the array:

 ```javascript
 var courses = ["Korean", "Japanese", "Chinese"];